theNumberWorks/numberworks_website/the_give_a_number_task_revisited.md

 <i class='fa fa-file-text'></i> Read the [preprint version](https://psyarxiv.com/fky69) of the manuscript.

 <i class='fa fa-table'></i> Find the raw data of this study at [osf.io](https://osf.io/584y3/).

+### 3. Revising the original validation of the Give a number task

+While the Give a number task is a widely accepted test to validly measure the number knowledge of preschoolers, in fact, the original validation of the task raises several issues.
+Find more details about these issues in the General discussion of the manuscript of the first work above.
+In this work, we replicate and reinvestigate the original validation results.